 - 7.3.8.1 Category Rules Extend to all Portions of Category Surrounded by Boundaries.
 Except as otherwise specifically provided, a category symbol, color or name shown within category boundaries on the Countywide Plan Map indicates that category regulations pertaining to the category extend throughout the whole area surrounded by the boundary line.
 The official Countywide Plan Map shall be the final determinant of Countywide Plan Map category boundaries. - 7.3.8.2 Interpretation.
 Where uncertainty exists as to the boundaries of land use categories as shown on the Countywide Plan Map, the following rules shall apply: - 7.3.8.2.1 Boundaries indicated as approximately following dedicated streets, highways, alleys, or rights-of-way shall be construed as following the lot or parcel lines of the property adjacent to such right-of-way.
 In case of a street vacation, the boundary shall be construed as moving with the ownership. - 7.3.8.2.2 Boundaries indicated as approximately following lot lines, public property lines, and the like shall be construed as following such lines.
 In the event of street vacation, interpretation shall be as provided in Sec.
 7.3.8.2.1. - 7.3.8.2.3 Boundaries indicated as approximately following city or county limits shall be construed as following such city or county limits. - 7.3.8.2.4 Boundaries indicated as following physical features other than those listed above shall be construed as following such physical features, except as such may be more specifically determined by survey. - 7.3.8.2.5 Distances not specifically indicated on the Countywide Plan Map shall be determined by the scale of the map on the page of the map showing the property in question. - 7.3.8.3 Transportation Facilities.
 All existing highways and nonvehicular rights-of-way and easements shall be as depicted on the Countywide Plan Map.
-All proposed highways and nonvehicular rights-of-way and easements depicted on the Countywide Plan Map may be generalized and the current Metropolitan Planning Organization Long Range Transportation Plan shall be determinative of all proposed highway facility locations, classifications, and rights-of-way. - 7.3.8.4 Map Adjustment Consistent with Boundary Interpretation.
-Preservation and Recreation/Open Space Areas.
-The Preservation and Recreation/Open Space categories, as depicted on the Countywide Plan Map, as well as submerged lands and drainage detention areas which may have no Countywide Plan Map designation, frequently denote and are intended to delineate natural and physical characteristics that may change over time, or may be altered consistent with the rules of the state agency with jurisdiction.
-These changes may be reflected through the boundary adjustment process, and may be generalized.
-If required to make a more definitive interpretation than is possible from the official Countywide Plan Map, individual site inspection and survey at the time of amendment or final site plan or other authorized development order action of the local government with jurisdiction shall be determinative of actual location, subject to the provisions of subsections 7.3.8.4.1 and 7.3.8.4.2 below.
-Map adjustments consistent with this section shall not be subject to the Countywide Plan Map amendment process governed by Article 6, but shall be reported to the PPC and CPA at their next scheduled respective meetings.
+All proposed highways and nonvehicular rights-of-way and easements depicted on the Countywide Plan Map may be generalized and the current Metropolitan Planning Organization Long Range Transportation Plan shall be determinative of all proposed highway facility locations, classifications, and rights-of-way. - 7.3.8.4 Preservation and Recreation/Open Space Areas.
+The Preservation and Recreation/Open Space categories, as depicted on the Countywide Plan Map, frequently denote and are intended to delineate natural and physical characteristics, and may be generalized.
+If required to make a more definitive interpretation than is possible from the official Countywide Plan Map, individual site inspection and survey at the time of amendment or final site plan or other authorized development order action of the local government with jurisdiction shall be determinative of actual location, subject to the provisions of subsection 7.3.8.5 below.